radius-project/radius/docs/contributing/contributing-code/contributing-code-azure/configSettings.md

 ![Local Config](./configExamples/localConfig.png)

-If you wanted to run Radius on Kubernetes with specific configurations, `yaml` files can be created and stored in the `deploy/Chart/charts` folder for `Applications.Core RP`, `Applications.Link RP`, or `UCP`
+If you wanted to run Radius on Kubernetes with specific configurations, `yaml` files can be created and stored in the `deploy/Chart/charts` folder for `Applications.Core RP`, `Applications.Link RP`, or `UCP`.

 ![Kubernetes Config](./configExamples/kubeConfig.png)